gitter-badger/sms-tools/lectures/README.md

 ## Hot to generate the resources?

-The code uses sms-tools from the same git repository (in the `software/` directory).
+The code uses sms-tools installed as a Python package `smst`.

 Additional requirements (for lecture 09):